 So why did the Colossi of Memnon sing?

 Most probably because of the evaporating dew caused by rising temperatures in the morning.
-Once additional weight was added to the partially destroyed statue during its reconstruction, the sounds suddenly stopped!
+Once the additional weight was added to the partially destroyed statue during its reconstruction, the sounds suddenly stopped!